taylorbf/WAM/README.md

 ![Demo Image](images/demo.png)
 <br>*A sine oscillator module connected to a delay module*

-**WAM** is a collection of open-source modular computer music components –– each including a web audio engine & HTML5 GUI –– built by the web audio community.
+**WAM** is a collection of open-source modular computer music components built by the web audio community.

+Each module includes a web audio engine & HTML5 GUI.

 WAM is designed to assist building expressive musical instruments in the browser.